 Main Query Bar

 - ObjectId (either single or double quoted).
-If the user enters
+If you type

 57d28452ed5d4d54e8686f9d